nautobot/nautobot-app-golden-config/docs/navigating-compliance.md

 ## Compliance Configuration Settings

-In order to generate the intended configurations two repositories are needed.
+In order to generate the intended configurations, a minimum of two repositories are required.

-1. A repo to save [intended configurations](./navigating-golden.md#git-settings) to once generated.
+1. At least one repository in which to save [intended configurations](./navigating-golden.md#git-settings) once generated.
-2. A repo that stores [Backups](./navigating-golden.md#git-settings) used to as the actual configurations.
+2. At least one repository in which to store [Backups](./navigating-golden.md#git-settings) of devices' running configurations.
 3. The [intended_path_template](./navigating-golden.md#application-settings) configuration parameter.
 4. The [backup_path_template](./navigating-golden.md#application-settings) configuration parameter.